Knee Arthroscopy – FAQ

-Physical Therapy may or may not be necessary for your recovery.
+Physical therapy may or may not be necessary for your recovery after your knee arthroscopy.
 It is to the discretion of the physician if they feel physical therapy is medically necessary.
 If physical therapy is necessary, usually the initial evaluation maybe scheduled 1 to 7 days after surgery.
-A list of our 10 rehabilitation centers is available at JOI.net or at your physician’s office.
+A list of our 12 rehabilitation centers is available at JOI.net or call 904-858-7045

 Again this is up to the discretion to the physician.
 You may have steri-strips / butterfly tape applied to the surgical site and it is recommended that you do not remove these.
 Until further instructed, do not soak the leg in the bathtub, hot tub, whirlpool or swimming in a pool/ocean.

 How Long Can I Return to Normal Activity/ADL’s?

 Please use common sense!!
 In most cases you cannot damage the knee, but you CAN increase your pain and make the knee swell.
 If your feel that you may have overdone it, use ice and elevate your knee above your heart for about 10-15 minutes.

 When Do I Follow Up with my Physician After Knee Scope Surgery?

 Most post op follow ups a routinely scheduled 7-14 days after surgery to either remove stitches or to schedule physical therapy if your physician recommends it.